farawaysouthwest/Go_Micro/README.md

 A minimalist Go microservice architecture example.
 Use as a template for your next MicroService!

-This structure has been battle tested in production with a number of my clients.

 ## Getting Started

 Uses basic Go commands for local development.